-This tropical sangria slush is made from a combination of frozen pineapple, mango, and papaya blended with white wine, elderflower liqueur, and calamansi juice.
+Tropical sangria slush combines frozen pineapple, mango, and papaya with white wine, elderflower liqueur, and calamansi juice for one delicious blended cocktail.

 Skip the punch bowl and make sangria slush instead!